Improving the dimension bound of Hermitian Lifted Codes: Abstract

 \section{Abstract}

-{ In this article we improve the dimension and minimum distance bound of the the Hermitian Lifted Codes LRCs construction from L\'opez, Malmskog, Matthews, Pi\~nero and Wooters (L\'opez et. al.) via elementary univariarte polynomial division.
+In this article we improve the dimension and minimum distance bound of the the Hermitian Lifted Codes LRCs construction from L\'opez, Malmskog, Matthews, Pi\~nero and Wooters (L\'opez et. al.) via elementary univariarte polynomial division.
 They gave an asymptotic rate estimate of $0.007$.
-We improve the rate estimate to $0.1$ using univariate polynomial division}
+N. Nevo genealized the rate for general $p$.
+Foe example the asymptotic rate for Hermitian Lifted Codes is $0.000152$ in the ternary case, $p = 3$.
+For the case where $q$ is a power of $2$ we improve the rate estimate to $0.010$ using univariate polynomial division.